naoya-i/r4c/index.md

 ## Model references

 1. Naoya Inoue, Pontus Stenetorp and Kentaro Inui.
 R4C: A Benchmark for Evaluating RC Systems to Get the Right Answer for the Right Reason.
-In <i>Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL2020)</i>, July 2020, to appear.
+In <i>Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics (ACL2020)</i>, July 2020, pp.6740–6750.
 [Prediction](https://github.com/naoya-i/r4c/blob/master/prediction/)
 1. *Your work here!*

 To list your work, please contact us the following information: